longnguyen1112/unnamed_side_project/README.md

 - Identify and resolve performance bottlenecks and bugs.
 - Optimize code and database queries for efficiency.

-## Big Phase 2: Integrate Decision Making Assistance Functionality

-### **Phase 5: Data Acquisition and Preparation (4-6 weeks)**
+### **Phase 5: Cloud Server Setup (4 weeks)**

-- Identify and gather data sources, including historical price data, news sentiment, and other relevant information.
-- Clean, preprocess, and store the data for model training and analysis.
-- Begin exploring data analysis and model development possibilities.
+- Configure cloud servers on AWS, Azure, or Google Cloud to host the platform.
+- Set up load balancing, auto-scaling, and security measures.

-### **Phase 6: AI Model Development (8-10 weeks)**
+### **Phase 6: Deployment and Testing (8 weeks)**

-- Develop machine learning and AI models for trading strategies (e.g., price prediction, sentiment analysis, risk assessment, etc.).
-- Train and validate the models, ensuring robustness and reliability.
+- Deploy the platform to the cloud environment, ensuring high availability and scalability.

-### **Phase 7: User-Friendly Interface (4-6 weeks)**

-- Design an intuitive and user-friendly web interface for traders.
-- Implement the frontend components, emphasizing user experience.
-- Fine-tune the interface based on user feedback.

-### **Phase 8: Model Integration and Automation (4-6 weeks)**

-- Integrate AI models into the web application for real-time trading decision support.
-- Implement automation features, such as trade execution and portfolio management.

-### **Phase 9: Testing and Optimization (4 weeks)**
+- Set up domain names and SSL certificates for secure access.
+- Integrate monitoring tools (Prometheus, Grafana), security practices (OWASP), and testing frameworks (Jest, Mocha) into the platform.

-- Conduct rigorous testing, validate model accuracy, and optimize performance.
+- Conduct thorough testing to identify and rectify any issues.
-- Address issues and refine the application's performance based on user feedback.

-## Big Phase 3: Integrate Live Trading Functionality

-### **Phase 10: Live Trading Integration (8-10 weeks)**

-- Develop live trading capabilities, including order execution and portfolio management.
-- Integrate with trading APIs and platforms to enable real-time trading based on AI model signals.

-### **Phase 11: Community Building and Knowledge Sharing (6 weeks)**
+### **Phase 7: Community Building and Knowledge Sharing (6 weeks)**

 - Promote the platform to traders, encourage user participation, and facilitate knowledge sharing.
 - Gather feedback and insights from the user community to guide further improvements.

-### **Phase 12: Documentation and Future Expansion (2 weeks)**
+### **Phase 8: Documentation and Future Expansion (2 weeks)**

 - Document the project's technical details and usage guidelines for traders.
 - Plan for future expansions, additional features, and sustainability.